Ameba-AIoT/ameba-rtos/component/example/wifi/wifi_enterprise/readme.txt

 (for example:component/wifi/driver/include/autoconf_eap.h)
 	add #define PRE_CONFIG_EAP in autoconf_eap.h

+4. Enable specified eap method
+(for example:component/wifi/driver/include/autoconf_eap.h)
+	modify the value of CONFIG_ENABLE_PEAP to 1 when use PEAP

-4. For RTL8730A, RTL872XE, lib_eap is not included by default, it need to be add to your project and then build.
+5. For RTL8730A, RTL872XE, lib_eap is not included by default, it need to be add to your project and then build.
 	Build lib_eap
     (for example:project/realtek_amebaDplus_va0_example/GCC-RELEASE/project_km4/asdk/make/network/Makefile)
 	(for example:amebasmart_gcc_project/project_ap/asdk/make/network/Makefile)
 		make -C eap all
 		make -C eap clean

+6. Add lib_eap.a in Makefile
+   (for example:project/realtek_amebaDplus_va0_example/GCC-RELEASE/project_km4/asdk/make/Makefile.lib)
+	Uncomment $(APP_LIB_DIR)/lib_eap.a in APP_LIB

-5.GCC:use CMD "make all EXAMPLE=wifi_enterprise" to compile wifi_enterprise example
+7.GCC:use CMD "make all EXAMPLE=wifi_enterprise" to compile wifi_enterprise example

 Execution:
 An EAP connection thread will be started automatically when booting.